f1-assessment/F1-World-champion/BackEnd/LAP_DATA_ENDPOINTS.md

 - Lap data is cached in the database after first fetch
 - Only fetches from external API if data doesn't exist locally
 - Update endpoint allows forcing refresh of cached data
-- Efficient database queries using compound indexes
+- Lap-specific queries filter cached data efficiently
+- Large datasets are paginated when necessary